List of Farscape characters: Bialar Crais

-In spite of his death, Crais makes a few appearances after his death.
-An alternate version of Crais appears in “Unrealized Realities”.
+Crais makes a few appearances after his death.
+An alternate version of Crais appears in "Unrealized Realities".
 In this reality, Crichton is a Peacekeeper agent working for Crais, and after Crichton kills Moya's crew, Crais congratulates him for a job well done.
-In “John Quixote”, Crais appears as an ogre in a virtual reality game.
+In "John Quixote", Crais appears as an ogre in a virtual reality game.
 Crais also appears in The Peacekeeper Wars in archive footage.

 Stark

 Stark, played by Paul Goddard, is Stykera, a specialized subrace of the Banik.
 He is introduced to the series late in the first season and became a main character during the third season, before disappearing at the end of it and only returning at the end of the fourth season; he played a major part in The Peacekeeper Wars mini-series.

 Stark wears a half-mask - strapped to his head by two separate buckles - of an unidentified metal, covering an incorporeal area that glows dark orange when uncovered, on the right side of his face (roughly his eye and cheek-bone) that he only reveals when he is taking away someone's pain or "crossing over" a soul—aiding or comforting a person in the moments prior to their death.
 However, in doing so, Stark absorbs a small fragment of the soul - and thus the knowledge and lingering emotions - of the person he "crosses over" into his own psyche, something which might explain his somewhat unbalanced mental behaviour (although his undergoing months of torture may have even more to do with it).
 In addition, by virtue of being a Stykera, Stark can ease the pain and suffering of others, one of the traits that made him sought after for Scorpius' Aurora Chair research.

-Stark initially came into contact with John Crichton while both were being held prisoner in Scorpius' first Gammak Base devoted primarily to wormhole research.
+Stark initially came into contact with John Crichton while both were being held prisoner in Scorpius's first Gammak Base devoted primarily to wormhole research.
 Having been a prisoner for many years, Stark informs Crichton that his (Stark's) survival is due both to his resistance to the effects of the Aurora chair and his pretense of acting mentally unbalanced in front of the guards, which causes them to leave him alone more often.
 Stark assists Crichton in his escape to Moya and quickly forms a bond with Zhaan.
 During one of the crew's misadventures, they are put on trial for murder and Stark is executed by "dispersion" or the scattering of his molecules into atoms.
 He survives this because he is mostly made of energy, but his appearances thereafter show him as being more uneven in his personality.